muddassirahmadalt/SQL-data-warehouse-project-/README.md

 This project demonstrates the end-to-end design and implementation of a Modern Data Warehouse using the Medallion Architecture (Bronze, Silver, Gold layers).

-🔑 Key Components
+### 🔑 Key Components

--**1.
-Data Architecture:** Designing a scalable warehouse using Bronze, Silver, and Gold layers **2.
-ETL Pipelines:** Extracting, transforming, and loading data from source systems **3.
-Data Modeling:** Creating optimized fact and dimension tables for analytics **4.
-Analytics & Reporting:** Building SQL-based reports and dashboards
+- **Data Architecture**: Designing a scalable warehouse using Bronze, Silver, and Gold layers
+- **ETL Pipelines**: Extracting, transforming, and loading data from source systems
+- **Data Modeling**: Creating optimized fact and dimension tables for analytics
+- **Analytics & Reporting**: Building SQL-based reports and dashboards

+---

 ## 🎯 Skills Demonstrated

 This project showcases practical expertise in:

-SQL Development
+- SQL Development
-Data Architecture
+- Data Architecture
-Data Engineering
+- Data Engineering
-ETL Pipeline Development
+- ETL Pipeline Development
-Data Modeling
+- Data Modeling
-Data Analytics
+- Data Analytics

----

 ## 🚀 Project Requirements